pinapelz/blog.pinapelz.com/src/content/blog/discord-auto-reply.md

 ```
 ### Config
-I'm using a JSON file to store configuration data pretaining to authentication and the websocket server.
+I'm using a JSON file to store configuration data pertaining to authentication and the websocket server.
 ```json
 {
     "OPENAI_API_KEY": "",